Neiscafe/TheOneApp/README.md

 In future releases, the app may be available as a executable file.

+The app was built using MVVM architecture and with the minimum requirement of Android API 21.

 Resources used:
  - Retrofit, for retrieving json data from the API;
  - Koin, for dependency injection;